FabricMC/fabric-docs/develop/data-generation/translations.md

 ## Using Translations {#using-translations}

 Generated translations take the place of a lot of translations added in other tutorials, but you can also use them anywhere you use a `Text` object.
-In our example, if we wanted to allow resource packs to translate our greeting, we use `Text.translatable` instead of `Text.literal`:
+In our example, if we wanted to allow resource packs to translate our greeting, we use `Text.translatable` instead of `Text.of`:

 ```java
 ChatHud chatHud = MinecraftClient.getInstance().inGameHud.getChatHud();